 Agreeing about who should have custody after a family break up

-Sometimes, parents are able to work out custody arrangements themselves.
+Sometimes, parents can work out custody arrangements themselves.
 At other times, they need the help of the Family Court to make this decision.

 If custody is decided by the court:

-- Your point of view will be taken into account.
+- Your point of view will be considered.
 The older you are, the more your opinion will count.

 - You will be able to talk to a Family Court counsellor if you need to talk to someone outside of the family about the breakup.